 Courtesy of Findlay Athletics

-The Superior Dome was not a friendly place for The University of Findlay football team as they fell 49-10 to Northern Michigan University on Saturday, September 11 in Marquette, Michigan.
-The loss gives the Oilers a 0-2 record on the season with a 0-1 mark in the Great Lakes Intercollegiate Athletic Conference (GLIAC).
+The University of Findlay football team captured their first victory of the season on Saturday, September 18 as they defeated Tiffin University by a score of 10-7 at Frost Kalnow Stadium in Tiffin, Ohio.
+The win gives the Oilers a 1-2 record on the season with a 1-1 mark in the Great Lakes Intercollegiate Athletic Conference (GLIAC).

 After a scoreless first quarter, senior kicker Cameron Stevens booted a 32-yard field goal with 7:32 remaining in the half to give the Oilers a 3-0 lead.